Web Dev Startup Tutorial

 Click the Download button on the Visual Code download site

-2. Once your software downloads, unzip and drag it to your Applications folder, making it easier to find in your launchpad.
+2. If you're on a Mac, once your software downloads, unzip and drag it to your Applications folder.

 Move Visual Studio Code from Downloads to Applications